-As you consider the FY 2019 Labor, Health and Human Services, Education & Related Agencies Appropriations Bill, we urge you to continue to support funding for the Corporation for Public Broadcasting (CPB), the Department of Education's Ready To Learn program, and the Public Broadcasting Interconnection Systems.
+As you consider the FY 2020 Labor, Health and Human Services, Education & Related Agencies Appropriations Bill, we urge you to continue to support and increase funding for the Corporation for Public Broadcasting (CPB) by providing \$495 million for CPB's two-year advance, \$30 million for the Department of Education's Ready To Learn program, and \$20 million for the Public Broadcasting Interconnection Systems.

 The federal investment into these programs is crucial to providing education, public safety and civic leadership to all Americans.
 These services have helped over three generations of Americans learn to read, while also improving the math and literacy skills of many children living in high-need areas across the country.
-Public media is successfully providing in-depth news, information, and cultural programming to many parts of our country that are traditionally underserved and unprofitable for traditional media sources.
+Local public broadcasting stations play a critical role in alerting, warning, and providing local information during disasters.
+Public media is successfully providing indepth news, information, and cultural programming to many parts of our country that are underserved and unprofitable for traditional media sources.